-The passage of cold fronts can be a tough time to catch bass, but Brian Maloney believes this situation negatively affects anglers more than bass.
+The passage of cold fronts can be a challenging time to catch bass, but Brian Maloney believes this situation negatively affects anglers more than bass.

-“You are freezing your tail off and you are thinking it is killing the fish, but you have to remember that those fish are already in their winter mode,” Maloney says.
+“You are freezing your tail off and thinking it is killing the fish, but you must remember that those fish are already in winter mode,” Maloney says.
 “Their metabolism is already shut down.
 So in the wintertime, don’t get wrapped up in what the front is doing.
 I think that is more the front messing with the fisherman than it is messing with the fish.”

 The arrival of a cold front works in your favor because bass will move up more shallow on a rocky bank seeking the warmth of the rocks and taking advantage of the cloud cover to feed.
 Maloney suggests those bass will remain shallow the morning after the front passes until the sun shines on them.

-“If you go two or three days of cloud cover and then all of a sudden slap a bluebird sky on bass it messes with them,” Maloney says.
-“I believe as the day goes on with a bright bluebird sky it kind of messes with the fish’s eyes and they haven’t adapted to the light yet so they tend to pull off the bank and sink down a little deeper in the brush.”
+“If you go two or three days of cloud cover and then all of a sudden slap a bluebird sky on bass, it messes with them,” Maloney says.
+“I believe as the day goes on with a bright bluebird sky, it kind of messes with the fish’s eyes, and they haven’t adapted to the light yet, so they tend to pull off the bank and sink a little deeper in the brush.”

 The former Forrest Wood Cup qualifier still keys on shallower shady areas the first day of sunshine after a cold front but has to move deeper to catch bass the second day after the front.
 Maloney agrees with the old axiom that fishing is toughest on the second sunny day of a cold front.
-“We struggle because we are not realizing what is going on with the fish and we are fishing what we had two days before when we had cloud cover,” he says.
+“We struggle because we do not realize what is going on with the fish, and we are fishing what we had two days before when we had cloud cover,” he says.

-Maloney advises a slow lure presentation is a must during the winter whether fishing before, during or after a cold front.
+Maloney advises a slow lure presentation is a must during the winter, whether fishing before, during, or after a cold front.
 “You are already slowed down on your baits,” he says.
-“The surface temperature is telling you to do that regardless of what the sky looks like.
-If it’s 35 to 40 degrees surface temperature you should already be going as slow as you can possibly go.
-So I don’t think you have to change up your approach or cadence.”
+“The surface temperature tells you to do that regardless of what the sky looks like.
+If it’s 35 to 40 degrees surface temperature, you should already be going as slowly as possible.
+So I don’t think you have to change your approach or cadence.”